Comment on page

 In addition, the day-to-day operations of Beefy are governed by our Core contributor team, who take the role of the executive wing, and are tasked with carrying out the will of our BIFI holders.
 As with any growing organisation, it's impossible to run every decision through formal governance, so our Core team have been delegated the necessary authority to look after the protocol.
 That said, any area of Core's decision-making can instead be raised through governance voting, to ensure that they may be held to account.

-By simply holding $BIFI, even if staked in the native token Earnings Pool or BIFI Maxi vault, a user earns the right to create proposals and vote in them.
+By simply holding $BIFI, even if deposited in the BIFI Pool or BIFI Vault, a user earns the right to create proposals and vote in them.
 Voting sway and power are derived from the $BIFI holdings of the participant.
 The reasoning behind this follows that those holding more $BIFI are more invested in the project, and therefore have a larger incentive for the platform itself to succeed and prosper.

 Beyond voting for yourself, you can also register to participate as a delegate, so others can delegate their voting power to you for inclusion with your own vote.
 Through this mechanism, trusted voices in the community can leverage their support with a small amount of effort on the part of their supporters.
 It also allows those short on time to ensure that their $BIFI is participating in governance, without requiring them to engage with every proposal.
 See below and the DelegateRegistry Contract page for further details.